 Women in Leadership Roles Add to Profitability

 There's too much research to ignore.
 Having more women in C-suite leadership roles leads to increased profitability.

-McKinsey and Company has studied this topic for a while, and produced an abundance of research.
+McKinsey has studied this topic for a while and produced a large amount of research.
+According to a report titled "Women as a Valuable Asset":

-Their report, “Women as a Valuable Asset” (pdf) revealed that “companies where governing positions are held both by men and by women have higher operating margin and market capitalization in the respective industry."
+"Companies where governing positions are held both by men and by women have higher operating margin and market capitalization in the respective industry."

-Why Women Make a Financial Impact on Profitability
+Why Women Make an Impact on Profitability

 Investing Ideas From Women-Led Companies